badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 ## 🧠 Before you go ...

-You can keep looking for summer activities that might engage your child… Or you can give them something that’s:
+You can keep looking for activities that might engage your child… Or you can give them something that’s:

 * ✅ Fun